amirahnatasha/imageprocessinginC/README.md

 # Image Processing using C
-These are some of the codes for simple image processing using C.
+Simple image processing algorithms in C.

 #### List of algorithms for image processing
 * Alpha blending